-■ Contrast with this the second example: the action of Franklin D. Roosevelt when becoming president in 1933.
+of Franklin D. Roosevelt when becoming president in 1933.
 All through his campaign Roosevelt had worked on a plan for economic recovery.
 Such a plan, in 1933, could only be built on financial conservatism and a balanced budget.
-Then, immediately before FDR's inauguration, the economy collapsed in the Bank Holiday.
+Then, immediately before FDR's inauguration, the economic collapsed in the Bank Holiday.
 Economic policy might still have done the work economically.
 But it had become clear that the patient would not survive politically.

 Roosevelt immediately substituted a political objective for his former economic one.
 He switched from recovery to reform.
 The new specifications called for political dynamics.
-This. almost automatically, meant a complete change of economic policy from one of conservatism to one of radical innovation.
-The boundary conditions had changedand Roosevelt was enough of a decision-maker to know almost intuitively that this meant abandoning his original plan altogether if he wanted to have any effectiveness.
+This, almost automatically, meant a complete change of economic policy from one of conservatism to one of radical innovation.
+The boundary conditions had changed-and Roosevelt was enough of a decision-maker to know almost intuitively that this meant abandoning his original plan altogether if he wanted to have any effectiveness.